-Figure 15 shows the prefix length of the networks observed.
+Figure 21 shows the prefix length of the networks observed.
 The dominant prefix lengths for non-spam only networks are 24 or 16, representing about 65% of all non-spam only networks.
 For spam only networks, the general trend is that the longer the prefix, the larger portion of networks have this prefix.
 For example, the top 6 prefix lengths (24 - 19) represent about 93% of all spam only networks.
 In particular, about 23% of all spam only networks have a network prefix length of 24.
-Similarly, about 23% of mixed networks have a network prefix length of 24.